-Here is my Homily for August 20, 2017.
+Here is my homily for the First Sunday of Advent, December 3, 2017.
 Thanks for listening!

 Please join me in praying for our brothers and sisters in Charleston:

 “I am confident in the assurances I give our suffering brothers and sisters at Emanuel African Methodist Episcopal (AME) Church in Charleston that they have the love, prayerful solidarity, and condolences of the people, priests, deacons, and religious of the Archdiocese of New York.

 God teaches that every human life is sacred; God’s house should always be a place of safety and peace.
 I ask that intercession for the wounded Christian community be part of our Sunday Masses this weekend.”

 Timothy Cardinal Dolan

 These blessed days in the Church’s calendar draw our attention to prayer.
 Last Thursday, we reverently and gratefully recalled the Ascension of Jesus, returning to His Father in heaven forty days after His Resurrection from the dead.